 We played Starfighter Assault ourselves at Gamescom, so you can check out our preview to find out what we thought, or watch the full footage of one of our rounds further down this page.

-Player progression will be handled partly through loot crate drops - similar to Overwatch - which will also be where microtransactions fit in.
+Initially, player progression was said to be handled partly through loot crate drops - similar to Overwatch - which will also be where microtransactions fit in.

 Loot crates can be bought either with in-game Credits or real-world money, and you'll also get one free daily crate each day.
 They contain Star Cards that you use to customise your abilities, gear, and vehicles.